liu906/SpeedUpSlowTest/prompt_template_mock_speedup.md

 ### Step 3: Evaluate Mockability (for new mocks)

+**IMPORTANT: This task is ONLY about true mocking using `unittest.mock`, `pytest-mock`, `monkeypatch`, etc. Do NOT:**
+- ❌ Change timeout values (e.g., `timeout=3` → `timeout=0.1`)
+- ❌ Reduce iteration counts or parameters
+- ❌ Optimize fixture initialization times
+- ❌ Suggest any other speedup techniques

+**If a test is not mockable, mark it as "NOT MOCKABLE" and skip it.
+Do nothing else.**

 For each identified external dependency, answer:

 #### A. Is it truly external?